Vicky041/polling_app/README.md

-# ALX Polly - Polling App with QR Code Sharing
+# AV-Polly - Polling App with QR Code Sharing

 A modern web application that allows users to create polls and share them via unique links and QR codes for easy voting access.
 Built with Next.js, Supabase, and TypeScript.

 ## 🚀 Project Overview

-ALX Polly is a full-stack polling application that enables users to:
+AV-Polly is a full-stack polling application that enables users to:
 - Register and authenticate securely
 - Create custom polls with multiple options
 - Share polls via unique links and QR codes